sxfad/porter/doc/profiles_EN.md

 - Log generation directory

 ```
-	spring-boot configuration parameters，default : logging.file=${app.home}/logs/data-porter.log.
+	spring-boot configuration parameters，default : logging.file=${app.home}/logs/data-node.log.
-	${app.home} is specified in the startup script and refers to the root directory of datas-porter.
+	${app.home} is specified in the startup script and refers to the root directory of datas-node.
 ```

 ## Node number

-- porter.id
+- node.id

 ```
 	Used to specify the task node number, which is unique in the distributed environment.
 Used to self-describe and report heartbeats on zookeeper to implement distributed locks.
 	eg.
-		porter.id=100
+		node.id=100
 ```

 ## Statistic
-- porter.statistic.upload
+- node.statistic.upload

 ```
 	Whether to upload statistics, including logs, TPS indicators.